zachwingrave/pyHash/docs/README.md

 # pyHash

-A series of Python functions that perform simple hashing and attacking of passwords using various methods.
+Simple hashing and attacking of passwords using various methods.

 ### Attributions